 So, once you've had your fill of splashing, it's time to put your money where your mouth is and play real money poker.
 Start with the smallest stakes available online or with friends for pennies.
 Essentially, you want to gain the most experience and see as many hands as possible while losing the least amount of money feasible.

-Take notes and mark your opponents
+Take notes from our online poker strategy guide and mark your opponents

 This step can entail taking notes on your opponents during the game as well as off-table study sessions with your teammates.
 Many sites also let you "color code" your opponents, which allows you to categorize them in a rapid, visually appealing way that makes it easy to identify their playing type.